molds/molds/doc/README.txt

    <SCF>
       Write "cndo/2", "indo", "zindo/s", "mndo", "am1",
       "pm3/pddg", or "pm3/pddg" in theory-directive.
+      This theory-directive indicate a electronic structure theory used in your simulations.
       MNDO only supports (can calculate) Heats of formation.

       E.g.